This document describes how to create an elastic cluster in the TKE console to help you get started with Elastic Kubernetes Service (EKS).

 - Log in to the TKE console and click Elastic Cluster in the left sidebar.

-- On the page that appears, select the region where you want to create the elastic cluster and then click Create.
+- On the page that appears, select the region where you want to create the elastic cluster and then click Create, as shown in the following figure.

 - Cluster Name: the name of the cluster to be created.
 Up to 60 characters allowed.